COG-UK/phylo-reports/UK_full_report/regional_reports/report_NIRE.md

 Of the 4 that remain:
+1 has gone quiet, ie hasn't been seen this week.
-4 lineages have been continuously circulating.
+3 lineages have been continuously circulating.

 The following table contains information about the ten largest lineages lineages and the number of sequences the dataset.
-Information about other lienages is found in the appendix, along with the raw data for all of the other figures.
+Information about other lineages is found in the appendix, along with the raw data for all of the other figures.

 Each entry is the count of sequences from each lineage in each country, with the percentage of the total sequences from that lineage that this count represents.